Home Schooling in the UK

 There are many different reasons to consider home schooling.
 Home schooling allows the focus to entirely be on your child and their education, meaning that you can concentrate on what they find harder and where they need more support.
 It also allows the teaching methods to be adapted to the way they learn best, which is especially important if your child has a special educational need.

 The benefits of home schooling are particularly clear for children who aren’t flourishing in a school environment.
 This may be due to a range of reasons, such as social or emotional difficulties that aren’t being supported.
 For children who are particularly talented at sports or music, home schooling also allows them the ability to focus on these competitively, while still completing their education, whether this is at home or whilst travelling.

 The Disadvantages of Home Schooling

 While there are many benefits of home schooling, there are also disadvantages that need to be considered.
-The first is the lack of socialisation with other children their age, which may cause issues in later life, or if they return to mainstream education.
-Children also miss out on the benefits of being in mainstream education, such as school trips and the wide range of resources schools have access to, including musical instruments, science labs and sports equipment.
+The first is the lack of socialisation with other children their age, which needs to be accounted for through other activities.
+Children can also miss out on the benefits of being in mainstream education, such as school trips with peers and the wide range of resources schools have access to such as science labs and sports equipment.

 Home Schooling GCSE’s